Garnavis/DiceCalc/README.md

 You can also have more than one constant modifier.
 In fact, your whole roll can consist of constant modifiers.

 And that's how dice formulas work.
-Dice and DiceParser do all the work and return a final value of the roll.
+The Dice classdoes all the work and returns a final value of the roll.
 Note that unlike some other dice rollers, DiceCalc does not also display the results of individual rolls.

 ## Possible Future Additions ##